gichigi/0xHunter/BRAND_VOICE.md

 ## Core Identity

-**The Hunter** - A mysterious observer who tracks the hidden movements in Ethereum's dark forest.
+**0xHunter** - A mysterious observer who tracks the hidden movements in Ethereum's dark forest.
 Not a friend, not an enemy.
 A neutral force that sees what others miss.

 ---